Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Credit cards, airlines, and hotels don’t give out their own point and mile valuations, so, unfortunately, there are no official answers on what points and miles are actually worth.
+Credit cards, airlines, and hotels don’t publish their own point and mile valuations, so there are no official answers on what points and miles are actually worth.
 Therefore, it’s up to you to make your own conclusions on that value.
 However, we’re here to help.

 Many factors come into play when determining this metric.
 Below are questions you should ask yourself when evaluating the value of points, and what we’ve taken into account to create our point and mile valuations: